ASE A1 Engine Repair Practice Test

 5.

 Answer A is wrong.
-When a vehicle is running rich, the catalytic converter is working harder and running hotter than intended.
+When an engine runs rich, the catalytic converter works harder and runs hotter than intended.
 This heat can damage the substrate and cause it to melt and degrade.
 The melted substrate results in excessive backpressure.

 Answer C is correct.
 Both technicians are correct; a melted substrate results in excessive backpressure.